S2O: Static to Openable Enhancement for Articulated 3D Objects

 Our pipeline consists of three main components: openable part segmentation, motion prediction, and interior geometry completion.

 For part segmentation, we benchmark a number of SOTA methods across 3 modalities: meshes (MeshWalker), point clouds (PointGroup, Mask3D) and images (OPDFormer).
+Finding that point cloud based methods work the best, we propose FPNGroup which further improves the segmentaiton.
 For images and point clouds, we use a set of heuristics to map predictions back onto mesh.
-We also benchmark different choices of backbones for PointGroup (U-Net, Swin3D, PointNeXt) and propose an architecture improvement for our best PointGroup with PointNeXt setup.
-See paper for more details.

-For motion prediction, we propose a simple yet effective heuristic.
+For motion prediction, we propose a simple yet effective heuristic, as well as an extension to our segmentation method, FPNGroupMot that predicts mobility parameters directly.

 For interior geometry completion, we propose a simple heuristic that targets drawer box completion.